geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab4_Ex1_Telemetry.md

 In this exercise, you will configure the Microsoft 365 Telemetry engine on the LON-CL1 VM to gather information about the Adatum’s Microsoft 365 client.

-### Task 1 – Prepare to Deploy Office Telemetry Components
+### Task 1 - Install the Telemetry Processor

+The Office Telemetry Processor runs on one or more computers and collects inventory, usage, and health data from a shared folder and imports the data to a SQL Server database controlled by your organization (the data is NOT sent to Microsoft).
+The processor is installed as a Windows service named "Office Telemetry Processor."

-Before you can install the Telemetry Processor in the next task, the Client 1 VM (LON-CL1) must first be prepped for the installation.
+Before you can install the Telemetry Processor, the Client 1 VM (LON-CL1) must first be prepped for the installation.
 To do so, you will log into LON-CL1 as the administrator account and create a folder on the C Drive for storing the Telemetry components.
-The final step in the preparation process is to verify that the SQL Server 2016 services that are installed on LON-CL1 are all running.
+You will then install the Telemetry Processor so that Adatum can begin collecting data as part of its Office Telemetry pilot project.

 **Note:** Office Telemetry does currently run on SQL 2017 or 2019.